-So, you’ve been trying to learn as much as possible about cryptocurrencies and how to keep secure.
-That’s a smart move which is ignored by most people.
+So, you've been trying to learn as much as possible about cryptocurrencies and how to keep them secure.
+That's a smart move that is ignored by most.

 If you are also new to VPNs, you might wonder to what degree it helps to secure your cryptocurrencies.
 Is it helpful at all, and what should you do about it?